 Accounting, sometimes called "the language of business," is one of the nation's fastest-growing professions.
-Professional accountants are in demand.
+Professional accountants are in demand, and although SNHU does not provide CPA certification, this program will provide you with the broad foundational knowledge you will need to pursue one after graduation.
 Their influence and prestige is increasing.
 Businesses recognize employees who have sound financial, accounting and management knowledge as well as language and computer skills.
 Professionals with adequate accounting knowledge work with middle and upper management and in public accounting, where complex financial transactions are analyzed and reported.

 Get a top-notch business education that’s tailored to your interests as a business studies major at Southern New Hampshire University.

 The BS Business Studies degree programs are ideal for transfer students who want to maximize transferable college credits, switch to business from another discipline, or supplement a technical degree or background with an undergraduate degree in business.

 As a business studies major, you can choose a business studies degree that focuses on your specific area of interest — from accounting and business finance to information technology and sport management — while receiving a comprehensive business education.